About the National Council of Youth in Care Advocates

 Achievements in the Community

-Media engagement has also increased and media features on the Equitable Standards have been positively received and widely shared on social media.
+Social media and media engagement has also increased and media features on the Equitable Standards have been positively received and widely shared on social media.

-Opportunities for the general public to get involved and support the Equitable Standards have been created via free public webinars and letter templates to MPs and MLAs
+Opportunities for the general public to get involved and support the Equitable Standards have been created via free public webinars and letter templates to MPs and MLAs.

 The Equitable Standards and work associated with this project is being noticed across many disciplines, with citations in several reports to date and regular requests for consults from the project lead, Dr. Doucet.